 APPLICATION

-Panning of a confectionery center with a hard sugar coating
+Panning of a confectionery centre with a hard sugar-coating

-A hard-panned candy has a smooth surface aspect which is enhanced by a shine.
+A hard-panned candy has a smooth surface aspect, which is enhanced by a shine.
 The external layer is made of crystallized sugar.
-According to the sugar layer thickness, the candy offers a lightly or hard crunchy bite.
+According to the sugar layer thickness, the candy offers a light or hard, crunchy bite.
 Many factors contribute to an appealing result.

 Updated Aug 02, 2021 - 10 min Read